-Other groups that are not SEN but may have differing needs which impact upon learning that are identified and monitored within school include:
+Other groups that are not SEND but may have differing needs which impact upon learning that are identified and monitored within school include:

-- Girls and boys - Minority ethnic and faith groups, travellers, asylum seekers and refugees - Pupils who need support to learn English as an Additional Language - Gifted and talented pupils - Children looked after by the Local Authority or who have been previously looked after - Sick children - Young carers - Those from families under stress - Those pupils at risk of disaffection and exclusion - Those children with a parent in the services
+- Girls and boys - Minority ethnic and faith groups, travellers, asylum seekers and refugees - Pupils who need support to learn English as an Additional Language - Gifted and talented pupils - Children in Care looked after by the Local Authority or who have been previously looked after - Sick children - Young carers - Those from families under stress - Those pupils at risk of disaffection and exclusion - Those children with a parent in the services recognise that individuals are unique in their interests, abilities, motivation and learning needs.

 Inclusion is most likely to be successful if the diversity of all school members is recognised and valued.
-We recognise that individuals are unique in their interests, abilities, motivation and learning needs.
+We